rjpbonnal/bioruby-ngs/README.md

     biongs convert:bam:extract_genes BAM GENES --ensembl-release=N -o, --output=OUTPUT  # Extract GENES from bam.
-It connects to Ensembl Humnan,... biongs convert:bam:merge -i, --input-bams=one two three                             # Merge multiple bams in a single one, BAMS separated by... biongs convert:bam:sort BAM [PREFIX]                                                # Sort and create and index for the BAM file name biongs convert:bcl:qseq:convert RUN OUTPUT [JOBS]                                   # Convert a bcl dataset in qseq biongs convert:illumina:de:gene DIFF GTF                                            # extract the transcripts biongs convert:illumina:de:isoform DIFF GTF                                         # extract the transcripts
+It connects to Ensembl Humnan,... biongs convert:bam:merge -i, --input-bams=one two three                             # Merge multiple bams in a single one, BAMS separated by... biongs convert:bam:sort BAM [PREFIX]                                                # Sort and create and index for the BAM file name biongs convert:bcl:fastq:configure_conversion RUNDIR DATAOUTDIR                     # Configure the specific Run to be converted biongs convert:bcl:fastq:convert RUNDIR DATAOUTDIR [SAMPLESHEET]                    # Convert a bcl dataset in fastq.
+By default it creates a directory with the same name of the dir attachin... biongs convert:bcl:fastq:start_conversion CONF_DATA_DIR                             # Start the conversion biongs convert:bcl:qseq:convert RUN OUTPUT [JOBS]                                   # Convert a bcl dataset in qseq biongs convert:illumina:de:gene DIFF GTF                                            # extract the transcripts biongs convert:illumina:de:isoform DIFF GTF                                         # extract the transcripts